We detect you are using an unsupported browser. For the best experience, please visit the site using Chrome, Firefox, Safari, or Edge. X

 2. The transformers should have at least the isolation rating as specified in the datasheet to protect against static voltages and meet IEEE® 802.3 isolation requirements.

 3. Verify that the proper external clock frequency and ppm rating is used for the Ethernet PHY.
-For ENC28J60, ENCx24J600, and PIC18F97J60 family, the crystal should be a 25 MHz, 50 ppm parallel cut crystal.
+For the ENC28J60ENCx24J600, and PIC18F97J60 family, the crystal should be a 25 MHz, 50 ppm parallel cut crystal.

 What is a MAC address and how do I go about getting one?

-The MAC address is a 48-bit or 64-bit Identifier (EUI-48™ & EUI-64™ node address) that provides the physical address of network hardware devices.
+The MAC address is a 48-bit or 64-bit Identifier (EUI-48™ and EUI-64™ node address) that provides the physical address of network hardware devices.
 An Ethernet MAC address has 48 bits, and every device must have its own unique MAC address.
 The first 24 bits of a MAC address are the Organizationally Unique Identifier (OUI).
 A MAC address is formed by concatenating an OUI with another 24-bit number, the Extension Identifier (EI).
 A company can purchase an OUI number directly from IEEE.
 Another option is to request for an Individual Address Block (IAB), but you will only get 4,096 unique addresses to use, versus 224 (over 16 million) different addresses when using an OUI.

 OR

 You can purchase our EUI-48 enabled MAC address chips.
-We do all of the above to offer a hassle free, easy access and low-cost solution.
+We do all of the above to offer a hassle-free, easy-access and low-cost solution.
 These plug-and-play MAC address devices come with 1.5 Kb serial EEPROM space and are available in SPI, I2C and UNI/O® buses.
 They can be purchased as and when needed, and there are no volume requirements.
 These devices are also EUI-64 compatible.

 OR

-Some devices, such as the PIC32, ENC424J600 and ENC624J600 10/100 Ethernet controllers, come with MAC addresses already pre-programmed.
+Some devices, such as PIC32 MCUs or the ENC424J600 and ENC624J600 10/100 Ethernet controllers, come with pre-programmed MAC addresses.

 What RJ45 connectors are recommended?

-Some of the common RJ45 connectors recommended are:
+Some common RJ45 connectors are:

 • Bel Stewart 08B0-X1T-36-F